memfault/interrupt/_posts/2020-01-29-rust-lib-dsp.md

 ---

 Like many firmware developers, I've been curious about the potential Rust can have in the embedded space.
-After reading James' [great article](https://interrupt.memfault.com/blog/zero-to-main-rust-1), I decided to find a project I could use Rust in to learn.
+After reading James Munns' [great article](https://interrupt.memfault.com/blog/zero-to-main-rust-1), I decided to find a project I could use Rust for to learn.

 We're still in the early days of Rust on embedded.
 Given all the chipset SDKs provided in C, the dominance of K&R's language is assured for years to come.
 I